-Golden Lake Earns State’s Highest Honor and Named “REWARD SCHOOL” by MN Department of Ed. for Third Consecutive Year
+Golden Lake Earns State’s Highest Honor and Named “REWARD SCHOOL” by MN Department of Ed. for the 4th Consecutive Year

 Proficiency = This measures the number of students who meet grade level standards on the MCA assessment.
 We scored a perfect rating based upon our students’ proficiency rates.